USC-ACTLab/MultiRobotArt/mra-control/README.md

 # `mra-control` - Web UI for Robot Block Programming

+## Instructions

+To run the project, you should just need to do the following:

+1. Clone the repository, and `cd` into the `mra-control` directory.
+2. Install NodeJS/NPM if you do not have it installed already.
+3. Install the required packages using `npm i`.
+4. Launch the application with `npm run dev`.

+## Overall Design Considerations

 This is the (proposed) scaffolding for the UI (control) part of MRA.
 This is a pretty basic React (Typescript) app that

 Some notes for the folder structure of this sub-project: